parroty/oauth2ex/README.md

 # -> %HTTPoison.Response{body: "{\n \"kind\": \"bigquery#projectList...
 ```

+**Note:** There's a case that retrieving token fails with `(OAuth2Ex.Error) Error is returned from the server while getting tokens`, depending on the browser and its version.
+Please try with other browser if the problem still occurs.

 #### Encrypted token storage
 `OAuth2Ex.EncryptedStorage` module can be used as `:token_store` to save `access_token` and `refresh_token` in encrypted format.